 Motivation 2.12.
-[Birkhoff's Challenge] Birkhoff confronted the difficulty of passing from technical axioms about Hilbert's betweenness relation to the only slightly more intuitive concept of the real linear order.
-[Rai05] begins his discussion of geometry teaching 'new math' days in US with the side-splitter theorem (2.9).
+[Birkhoff's Challenge] Birkhoff confronted the difficulty of passing from technical axioms about Hilbert's betweenness relation to the more intuitive concept of a (dense) linear order.
+[Rai05] begins his discussion of geometry teaching 'new math' days in US with the side-splitter theorem: Euclid VI.2: A line parallel to the base and intersecting both sides splits a triangle into two similar triangles.
 Many texts and an influential mathematics educator [Rai05, p 9] propagated an incorrect proof of this theorem by basically assuming all line segments were commensurable.
-Birkhoff addressed these issue with 4 postulates: the ( $\Re$ )-ruler postulate and an analogous protractor postulate, two points determine a line, and side-splitter.
-The existence of the real numbers and thus the $\Re$ -ruler postulate can only be stated and proved in second order logic/set theory so do not provide a geometric foundation.
+Birkhoff addressed these issue with 4 postulates: the (\Re) -ruler postulate and an analogous protractor postulate, two points determine a line, and side-splitter.
+The existence of the real numbers and thus the \Re -ruler postulate can only be stated and proved in second order logic/set theory so do not provide a geometric foundation.